 What you're going to do is inventory everything that goes into each.
 First, you're going to list the customer desires.
 Now, some of these things will be overt, things that they actually said to you.
-Some of this is you reading between the lines of what you heard, what are those insights?
-Next, you're going to list your competitor's strengths.
-Remember that your competitor could be a direct competitor, but it also could be a substitute.
+Some of this is you reading between the lines of what you heard.
+What are those insights?
+Next, you're going to list your competitor strengths.
+Remember that your competitor could be a direct competitor but it also could be a substitute.

-You could be competeing against a behavior or the status quo, or an adjacent type of product.
+You could be competing against a behavior or the status quo or an adjacent type of product.
 Again, channeling your customer, how would your customer think about what is compelling about your competitor?
 List those things in that second circle.
 Lastly, we're going to turn to our own strengths.
 What are the things that we are good at?
-Here, we can list all of the things that we know, but have a special eye towards the things that your customer expressed as a strength.
+Here, we can list all of the things that we know but have a special eye toward the things that your customer expressed as a strength.